 Click on any one of the certificate records to open up the certificate card.
 From here, read through the steps below to navigate through the different tabs in the certificate card to view the details contained therein:

 The following can be found in the Overview tab:

 - the Total Shares and the Net Shares - note: because issued shares can be stored on cancelled certificates, there are fields for both Net Shares and Total Shares.
 Total Shares represents the total number of shares that were recorded on the certificate originally.
-The Net Shares represents the amount of shares that are still currently recorded on a certificate;
+The Net Shares represent the amount of shares that are still currently recorded on a certificate;

 - the certificate code and number;

 -the issue date;